What is an antral follicle count?

 The procedure is painless, but you might experience mild pressure or discomfort during the scan.

 Is The Antral Follicle Count In Both Ovaries?

 Yes, the AFC count is the sum of the follicles in both ovaries.
 The follicle count in both ovaries is typically similar, although there may be some variation between the two sides.

 A lower than average count in one ovary may be due to a structural problem with the ovary, such as a cyst, endometrioma, or prior surgery.

 A normal antral follicle count is roughly 6-8 follicles per ovary.
 However, there is a lot of variety among patients, and this number naturally falls as you age.

 With that said, it is essential to note that quantity isn’t the only factor; the quality of your eggs and sperm is also important.

-What Is A Normal AFC By Age?
+What About By Age?